webmaster442/BookGen/Commands.md

     Optional argument.
 Disables full html generation, only outputs the html produced by the markdown formatting.

+-t, --title
+    Optional argument.
+Specifies the rendered HTML page title.
+    Only has affect, when -r or --raw is not specified.

+-s, --svg
+    Enables SVG Passthrough.
+When enabled SVG files will be embedded in resulting html, instead of being rendered to webp.

 # MdTable

 Converts a CSV or Spreadsheet cell range to a markdown table